-It is not uncommon to see property destruction due to flood waters even when low amounts of rainfall are being experienced in the country.
-Whereas every home has some level of risk for flooding, there are several things that you can do to help minimize this risk.
+Whereas every home has some level of risk for flooding, there are several things that you can do to help minimize this.

-We have listed down some tips to follow during construction that will go a long way in draining the excess water that comes during storms.
+We have listed down some tips to follow during construction that will assist in draining the excess water that comes during storms.

-One of the best ways to protect houses from flooding is by paying careful attention when you pick the location of your next home.
-In a previous article we wrote extensively on what to look out for when purchasing land with an intention of building.
+One of the best ways to protect houses from flooding is by paying careful attention to the location of your home.
+In a previous article, we wrote extensively on what to look out for when purchasing land with an intention of building.

-Secondly, the topography of the piece of land should ensure you are able to drain away water.
-This may be because either the soil doesn’t pool up water or that the property is slightly sloped, or is highly elevated so it doesn’t collect much water.
+By all means avoid flood prone areas.
+Ensure the topography of the piece of land will allow you to drain away water.
+This could be because either the soil doesn’t pool up water or that the property is slightly sloped, or is highly elevated so it doesn’t collect much water.

 Mother nature can be very unforgiving if you encroach on what’s rightfully hers.
 That’s why it is very important to carry out site surveys before construction, including checking any available flood data from meteorological department if you are to build next to lakes, rivers, dams and swamps.